-The RAM Preliminary Examination may be taken in four parts: Major field; Minor field; Ancillary area; Dissertation area.
-Alternatively, the ancillary area may be included in the dissertation area exam, if approved by the advisory committee.
-Ordinarily, students who entered with an MA in a relevant field will spend their third year of study preparing for and taking the Preliminary Examination.
-Students who entered without an MA in a related field are expected to complete the Prelimnary Examination during their fourth year of study.
-Preparation for these examinations, including reading lists for the major and minor fields, will be made in consulation with the student's advisory committee.
-The various parts of the examination may be taken in any order, although the dissertation part is normally the last.
+The RAM Preliminary Examination is taken in three parts: Major Field, Minor Field; Ancillary area.
+Ordinarily, students who entered with a MA in a relevant field will spend their third year of study preparing for and taking the Preliminary Examination.
+Students who entered without an MA in a related field are expected to complet the Preliminary Examination during their fourth year of study.
+Preparation for these examinations, including reading lists for the major and minor fields, will be made in consultation with the student's advisory committee.
+The various parts of the examination may be taken in any order, although the ancillary part is normally the last.

 The major field examination is administered by the major field advisor, in consultation with the advisory committee.
-Its purpose is to assess teaching and research competency, and to assure broad competency in the scholarly discussions and major debates in the major areas of the student's primary field.
-The minor field examination is administered by the minor field advisor, also in consultation with the advisory commitee.
-The purpose of the exam is to assure teaching competency, as well as competency in the salient issues relevant to the dissertation area.
-The ancillary exam, or portion of the dissertation exam, is determined in consultation with the advisory commitee and may, as appropriate, involve the participation of additional faculty.
-The dissertation area examination is also administered by a faculty member chosen by the student in consulations with the student's committee, and who usually becomes the dissertation director.
-Its purpose is to lay the groundwork for the dissertation by surveying the state of research relevant to the the topic the student will be pursuing.
-Inclusing of the ancillary area may be through the consideration of varying types of primary source dat (e.g., archaeological or documentary, in addition to textual material), or thorugh use of varying methodologies (e.g., anthropology).
+Its purpose is to assess teaching and resarch competency, and to assure broad competency in the scholarly discussions and major debates in the major areas of the student's primary field.
+The minor field examination is administered by the minor field advisor, also in consulation with the advisory committee.
+The purpose of this exam is to assure teaching competency, as well as competency in the salient issues relevant to the dissertation area.
+The ancillary exam is determined in consultation with the advisory committee and may, as appropriate, involve the participation of additional faculty.
+The ancillary area may address varying types of primary source data (e.g. archaeological or documentary, in addition to textual material), or the use of varying methodologies (e.g., anthropology).

 RAM students follow the usual departmental procedures for the preparation and submission of a dissertation prospectus, appointment of dissertation committee, research, writing, submission and defense of the dissertation.
 For details, see the handbook.